jonny166/P6-frontend-nanodegree-feedreader/README.md

 # How to run this project:
 Host the project directory from your webserver.
 The tests will automatically run when you visit the site with your web browser.
 The expected result is to see "8 specs, 0 failures".

+# Future Work:
+We could add additional tests that make sure all the links work on the feeds